drhlxiao/stixView/README.md

-# STIX raw packet viewer
+# stixView - A STIX raw data viewer

 A QT GUI to view STIX packets stored in MongoDB